-A 2003 study, Paper Crisis in American Hospitals conducted by Healthcare Information and Management Systems Society, found that an estimated 60 pieces of paper are generated for each hospital patient visit.
+Paper Crisis in American Hospitals, a 2003 study conducted by Healthcare Information and Management Systems Society, found that an estimated 60 pieces of paper are generated for each hospital patient visit.

-CBS News, in a 2009 broadcast about rural hospitals, reported that, "it's not uncommon for patients ... to accumulate a 2-inch-thick binder of paper records during a week long stay."

-Paper is not just associated with medical records but registration and other record keeping at hospitals.
+CBS News later reported in a 2009 broadcast about rural hospitals, that, "it's not uncommon for patients ... to accumulate a 2-inch-thick binder of paper records during a week-long stay."
+Paper is not just associated with medical records but with registration and other record keeping at hospitals.
 The number of different forms at Saint Michael's, like at many hospitals, numbers in the hundreds.

 So much paper requires an enormous amount of time and effort.
 At Saint Michael's, office workers spent up to 60% of their time preparing, handling, filing, copying and faxing documents.
-In addition, printing paper records cost the hospital hundreds of thousands of dollars a year, and generated significant inefficiencies.
+In addition, printing